abond936/My-Journal/docs/Project.md

 ❓ - What are the variables that need to be included/decided?

 ### **IMAGE INTEGRATION**
 =======================================
 Status: 🟡 Operational

-### **Image Strategy**
+Image Strategy
 - Connect with external photo services to access existing photo collections
 - Provide a consistent user experience across different photo sources
-- Maintain metadata and relationships between photos and journal entries
+- Maintain metadata and relationships between photos and cards
 - Optimize performance through caching and lazy loading
 - Manage the storage, processing, and display of images efficiently

-### **Core Data Models:** Gallery vs. Source Collection
+Source Collection
-To manage photos effectively through multiple external services, the system architecture is built around two distinct data models:

- **Gallery:** An gallery is a curated collection of images part of the journal itself.
-It is the primary way users will view grouped photos within the application.
-Each Gallery has its own metadata (title, caption, tags) and a specific list of photos selected by the author.
-Galleries are stored in the project's Firestore database and managed via the `/api/cards` endpoint.

-**Source Collection:** A source collection is a grouping of photos from an external service.
-This could be a **folder** (from the local drive or OneDrive) or an album (from Google Photos or Apple Photos).
-Source Collections are used to populate the `PhotoPicker` component, allowing the author to browse and select images for inclusion in My Stories' cards.
-They are fetched via the `/api/photos/source-collections` {needs update} endpoint.
-This abstraction allows the UI to remain consistent while the backend handles the unique details of each photo service.
+A source collection is a grouping of photos from an external service - the local drive, OneDrive, Google Photos or Apple Photos.

+`PhotoPicker` accesses source collections to browse and select images for inclusion in cards.

 Key Design Principles:
 - Abstracted Service Layer
   - A generic "photo service" interface to seemlessly support multiple image soources without changing UI components.
 - Strict Client-Server Separation
-  - Client components (e.g., `PhotoPicker`) make requests to internal API routes (e.g., `/api/photos/list`).
+  - Client components make requests to internal API routes
-  - The server-side API route contains the logic to talk to the actual photo source,
+  - The server-side API route contains the logic to talk to the actual photo source
 - Photos remain in their original source (OneDrive, etc.).
   - Firestore stores only metadata, references, thumbnails, not binary image data.
 - Optimize image processing